 Capital Assets - Capital assets, which include vehicles, are reported in the applicable governmental activities column in the Academy-wide financial statements.
 Capital assets are defined by the government as assets with an initial individual cost of more than \$5,000 and any asset susceptible to theft.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
 Costs of normal repair and maintenance that do not add to the value or materially extend asset lives are not capitalized.
+Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease/subscription period or the estimated useful lives.
 The Academy does not have infrastructure-type assets.

-Vehicles are depreciated using the straight-line method over the following useful lives:
+Vehicles and builidngs are depreciated/amortized using the straight-line method over the following useful lives: